ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 | `0x02` | `leader_selected` | {{leader-selected-batch-mode}} of RFC XXXX |
 {: #batch-mode-id title="Initial contents of the Batch Mode Identifiers registry."}

-### Upload Extension Registry
+### Report Extension Registry

-A new registry will be (RFC EDITOR: change "will be" to "has been") created called "Upload Extension Identifiers" for extensions to the upload interaction ({{upload-flow}}).
+A new registry will be (RFC EDITOR: change "will be" to "has been") created called "Report Extension Identifiers" for extensions to the upload interaction ({{upload-flow}}).
 This registry should contain the following columns:

 Value: